 - 5 ball bearings

-When you are going through the best saltwater fly reels in the market, there are quite a lot of things that you need to consider.
+When you are going through fly reels for saltwater in the market, there are quite a lot of things that you need to consider.
 Your choice will depend on the kind of fish you are targeting, the fishing location, as well as the level of your fishing skills.

-The following is a list of the basic aspects that you need to keep in mind before you make your final decision.
+The following is a list of the basic aspects you need to keep in mind before making your final decision.

 The first thing that you might want to look into is the retrieval system.
 It is built to gather the line after you have hooked the fish.
 Generally, there are three different types of designs that companies use.